gong-tl/gong-tl.github.io/index.md

 I have previously held positions as a postdoctoral researcher at the University of Ottawa and as a visiting scholar at the University of Michigan, Ann Arbor.
 I obtained my Ph.D in Applied Mathematics from Xi'an Jiaotong University, where I was fortunate to be advised by Prof. Zongben Xu, an esteemed  Academician of the Chinese Academy of Sciences.

 I am open to exploring any potential collaboration opportunities.
-Please let me know if you'd like to collaborate, especially if you're interested in information theoretical learning issues.
+Please let me know if you'd like to collaborate, especially if you're interested in information-theoretical learning issues.

 ## Research
 ---